Ahmad-Hemmati/MetaHeuristics/README.md

-# UiB INF273-Meta-Heuristics Truck-and-drone challenge utils
+# UiB INF273-Meta-Heuristics Truck-and-drone utils
-This Repo is dedicated to the function utils needed for the project of the course for the spring semester of 2026.
+This Repo is dedicated to the function utils needed for the project of the course.

 # Requirements
 - numpy, typing, collections